-If you die within five years of retiring, a lump sum benefit is payable equal to that part of the pension you would have received, during the balance of this period, which was earned by pensionable service from 1 October 2002.
-A further lump sum may also be payable in respect of your pre 1 October 2002 service (but, broadly speaking, only if you die within two years of retiring).
+If you die within five years of retiring, a lump sum benefit is payable equal to the pension you would have received during the balance of this period.

-If you leave Classic Plus 2002 and then die before drawing your pension, a lump sum benefit is paid equal to your lump sum earned by pensionable service before 1 October 2002, plus five times your pension earned by pensionable service from 1 October 2002 (increased between leaving and date of death); the lump sum benefit is, however, subject to an overall maximum of twice final pensionable salary.
+If you leave Premium and then die before drawing your pension, a lump sum benefit is paid equal to the lesser of twice final pensionable salary and five times your pension (increased between leaving and date of death).